 Pinot Noir that is made in Burgundy tends to be less fruity, light and more earthy.
 Oregon and California Pinot Noir is fruity, darker and more concentrated.

-You are fond of Red Wine?
-Try our best wines from independent makers from France and Italy and discover new palates and sweet taste of this incredible drink.
+Looking for some exclusice red wine you've never tasted before?
+Try our best wines from independent makers from France and Italy and discover new edges of taste of this incredible drink.